BartoszBartniczak/SymfonySerializerArrayObjectNormalizer/README.md

 $json = $serializer->serialize(new \ArrayObject(['a' => 1, 'c' => 3, 'e' => 5, 'g' => 7]), 'json');
 ```

-In the `$json` variable you should have now this JSON document:
+In the `$json` variable you should contains now this JSON document:

 ```json
 {